 Evaluate all viable structure concepts for constructability.
 Consider items such as member sizes, handling, fabricating, and transporting members as well as maintenance of traffic, construction staging, equipment access, equipment requirements.
 Perform a special evaluation to insure against potential problems that may occur in obtaining permits and equipment to transport long and heavy members from point of manufacture to the project site.
 Contact the Department's Road Use Permits Office for questions concerning the feasibility of transporting long and heavy structural components.
 Also, take into account considerations for future maintenance inspection in the structure's design.
-Include those considerations described in FDM 121.15 and the requirements of the Structures Manual.
-All special construction and maintenance requirements should be identified and appropriately considered in any concepts recommended for design.
+Include those considerations described in FDM 121.15 and the requirements should be identified and appropriately considered in any concepts recommended for design.
 A design is able to be inspected properly when it permits safe inspector access to all portions of the structure using equipment available to District Structures Maintenance personnel.